kingsloi/philips-brothers-docs/inventory/Inventory.md

 * ## General Information

   * **Name**
-    * The name of the inventory
+    * The name of the inventory.
   * **SKU **

-    * The unique SKU of the inventory
+    * The unique SKU of the inventory.

   * **Slug**

-    * The unique identifier which appears in the address bar
+    * The unique identifier which appears in the address bar.

   * **Description**

-    * The description of the inventory
+    * The description of the inventory.
     * Note: Unlike before, do not enter inventory-specific features/specification such as rating, voltage, year, cost, etc. in the inventory description.
 There is a new tab called `Specification` that contains all the products features.
 This allows the product to be searchable and comparable to other inventory.

   * **Parent item **

+    * The parent item of the new inventory item.
     * Does the inventory item belong to another inventory item?
 For example, imagine you had a parent inventory of `Car` already, and you were adding a `Steering Wheel` inventory item, you would select `Car` are the parent item, this would result in the `Steering Wheel` being displayed on the `Car` inventory page.

   * **Category**